 Etsy supports sellers with TV ads

-Etsy recently launched the ‘’Stand with Small campaign’’, which reminds buyers that by shopping on Etsy they are supporting someone’s small business.
+Etsy launched the ‘’Stand with Small campaign’’, which reminds buyers that by shopping on Etsy they are supporting someone’s small business.
 Shopping small supports creative entrepreneurs at a time when they could be struggling to make ends meet.